How to Challenge a Will in Ontario

 It is important to remember that commencing litigation, especially shortly after a loved one has passed away, can be an emotionally draining experience.
 Disputing the written wishes of a family member and entering into estate litigation against other beneficiaries can take a toll.
 The process is also time consuming and should be left in the hands of an experienced estate litigation lawyer who can efficiently work on your behalf and to ensure that your challenge is worthwhile and has the potential to succeed before initiating court proceedings.

-If you have any further questions regarding challenging a will in Ontario, or if you wish to talk to an experienced estate litigation lawyer to determine if you have reason to dispute the contents of a will, contact the Wills, Trusts and Estates Team at Merovitz Potechin LLP.
+If you have any further questions regarding challenging a will in Ontario, or if you wish to talk to an experienced estate litigation lawyer to determine if you have reason to dispute the contents of a will, contact the Estate Litigation Team at Merovitz Potechin LLP.

 The content on this website is for information purposes only and is not legal advice, which cannot be given without knowing the facts of a specific situation.
 You should never disregard professional legal advice or delay in seeking legal advice because of something you have read on this website.
 The use of the website does not establish a solicitor and client relationship.
 If you would like to discuss your specific legal needs with us, please contact our office at 613-563-7544 and one of our lawyers will be happy to assist you.